I hadn’t tried smoked turkey legs until summer 2017 at Disneyland.

 Wondering How to Cook Smoked Turkey Legs?

 Smoking turkey legs takes between 4 and 5 hours.
-It is simple as long as you follow the steps below.
+It is a simple meat smoking recipe as long as you follow the steps below.

 The main thing that you need to remember is that smoking meat is all about temperature and timing.